rutviklhase/rutviklhase/README.md

 # Welcome to my Github!

 My name is Rutvik.
-I'm a Software Engineer currently working at General Mills, Mumbai.
+I'm a Full-Stack Software Developer and Platform Engineer.